PanCakeConnaisseur/user_backend_sql_raw/README.md

   * This means, that your db can have different hash formats simultaneously.
 Whenever a user's password is changed, it will be updated to the configured hash algorithm.
 This eases migration to more modern algorithms.
-* Argon2i is only supported by PHP 7.2.0 and higher.
-* Argon2id is only supported by PHP 7.3.0 and higher.

 ## Security